Utah Administrative Code

 (1) Any person possessing a valid COR may transport the live aquatic animals specified on the COR to the facility named on the COR.

-(2) All transfers or shipments of live aquatic animals within Utah, except ornamental fish, unless the ornamental fish are determined a risk pursuant to R58-17-2(A)(24), must be accompanied by documentation of the source and destination, including:
+(2) All transfers or shipments of live aquatic animals within Utah, except ornamental fish and marine aquatic animals as provided in R58-17-4(2), unless the ornamental fish are determined a risk pursuant to R58-17-2(A)(24), must be accompanied by documentation of the source and destination, including:

-(a) Name, address, phone number, COR number and COR expiration date, fish health approval number and expiration date of source and transfer history.
+(a) Name, address, phone number, COR number and COR expiration date, aquatic animal health approval number and expiration date of source and transfer history.

 (b) Species, size, number or weight being shipped.